tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - when 2 teams are in an upstream-downstream relationship, where the upstream team may succeed independently of the fate of the downstream team, the needs of the downstream come to be addressed in a variety of ways with a wide range of consequences.
 - Establish a clear customer/supplier relationship between the two teams, meaning downstream priorities factor into upstream planning.
 - Negotiate and budget tasks for downstream requirements so that everyone understands the commitment and schedule
+- The customer needs are the priority while deciding the schedule of the supplier.
 - jointly developed automated acceptance tests and validate the expected interface from the upstream.
 Adding these tests to the upstream team's test suite, to be run as part of its continuous integration, will free the upstream team to make changes without fear of downstream side effects.
+- Crucial, for a customer/supplier relation to work, its that the involved teams work under the same management, who should be as hierarchically close as possible to the actual teams.

 ## conformist
 - similar to customer/supplier, but the upstream has no motivation to provide for the downstream team's need
 - to eliminate the complexity of translation between bounded contexts by slavishly adhering to the model of the upstream team.
 - Ubiquitous language with your upstream team will be shared.
 - Altruism may be sufficient to get them to share information with you.
+- **Abandon the supplier**:  In case there are better options or the added value of maintaining such relation is not worth it.
+[SEPARATE WAYS]
+- **Take full responsibility for translation**: If the supplier can not be abandoned but the technical quality is less than acceptable.
+[ANTI-CORRUPTION LAYER]
+- **Adopt the foreign model**: If the quality of the supplier is acceptable and compatible, we can fully adopt its model.
+[CONFORMIST]
+- The conformist approach can simplify integration enormously, as no translation nor anti-corruption layers would be needed, and it would provide the same ubiquitous language to both teams.

 ## anticorruption layer
 - Translation becomes more complex when control or communication is insufficient to pull off a shared kernel, partner, or customer/supplier relationship.
 As a result, the translation takes on a more defensive tone.